Eyeing a run for president, Ron DeSantis wants to 'Make America Florida'

 "I was completely dumbfounded, blind-sided"

-Democratic state Senator Geraldine Thompson, an African American lawmaker from Orlando, says, "I was completely dumbfounded, blind-sided."
+Democratic state Sen. Geraldine Thompson, an African American lawmaker from Orlando, says, "I was completely dumbfounded, blind-sided."
 It was the first time anyone could recall a governor in Florida taking control of redistricting.

 Republican legislative leaders pushed through the governor's maps and they were immediately challenged in court as unconstitutional partisan gerrymanders.
 But the maps remained in place for November's election, and helped Florida Republicans pick up four additional seats in Congress.